paper-toaster/osu-wiki/wiki/Help_Centre/en.md

 - `sbcglobal.net`
 - `t-online.de`

-### Name Changes
+### Name changes

 #### Can I change my account's username?

 **Yes, absolutely!**

-If you have purchased (or been gifted) a [supporter tag](https://osu.ppy.sh/home/support) at any point, you will be a able to change your username **once** for free.
+If you've purchased (or been gifted) a [supporter tag](https://osu.ppy.sh/home/support) at any point, you'll be able to change your username **once** for free.
 This name change can be redeemed at the [osu!store](https://osu.ppy.sh/store/products/32).

-At any point thereafter, you may purchase a name change to change your username to whatever you wish.
+At any point thereafter, you'll be able to purchase a name change to change your username to whatever you wish.
 However, each change will become progressively more expensive: the second will cost $8 USD, the third $16 USD, and so on up to a cap of $100 USD.
 We do this to prevent people from abusing the system to change their names in rapid succession.

 Please note that usernames must abide by our [Community Rules](/wiki/Rules) in that they must not be broadly offensive to other users, overly provocative or otherwise inflammatory in any way.
 In addition, usernames that impersonate or assume the identity of major public figures (e.g., celebrities, politicians, etc.) are not allowed and will be forcefully reverted once we find out about them.

-If you are only after minor capitalization or grammar/spelling changes, you can email [accounts@ppy.sh](mailto:accounts@ppy.sh) to request a free name change to fix these issues.
-We will not charge you for these sorts of name changes, but you **MUST** do them through a support email.
-We will only perform this a limited number of times, so make sure you really want it!
+If you're only after minor capitalization or grammar/spelling changes, you can email [accounts@ppy.sh](mailto:accounts@ppy.sh) to request a free name change to fix these issues.
+We won't charge you for these sorts of name changes, but you **MUST** do them through a support email.
+We only perform this a limited number of times, so make sure you really want it!

 #### Can I take another player's username?

 **Yes, but only under certain circumstances.**

-If a player has not signed in for at least six months and has no plays, their username may be reclaimed via the [osu!store player name change page](https://osu.ppy.sh/store/products/32) for a standard fee associated with username changes.
+If a player has not signed in for at least 6 months and has no plays, their username may be reclaimed (taken) via the [osu!store player name change page](https://osu.ppy.sh/store/products/32) for a standard fee associated with username changes. <!-- what happens to the other player's username tho? -->

-If that player does have any plays across all game modes, a [non-linear function](https://www.desmos.com/calculator/b89siyv9j8 "Desmos graph") is used to calculate how much extra time is added to those six months.
+If that player *does* have any plays across any of the 4 game modes, a [non-linear function](https://www.desmos.com/calculator/b89siyv9j8 "Desmos graph") is used to calculate how much extra time is added to those 6 months.
 This is to prevent people from stealing the usernames of active or recently retired players.

 #### Is it possible to change my name back or revert to my old username?